 Totenko +6.7% after news of a panda being born in a zoo near where co.
 Operates a Chinese restaurant

-Verizon Corp., AT&T Inc., And the rest of the U.S. Wi-fi industry have a big boost for this yr’s crop of smartphones: thanks to network enhancements, gadgets will be capable of download as plenty as a gigabit of statistics in a single 2d — speeds 100 instances faster than before.
+Verizon Corp., AT&T Inc., And the rest of the U.S. Wi-fi industry have a big boost for this year’s crop of smartphones: thanks to network enhancements, gadgets will be capable of downloading as plenty as a gigabit of statistics in a single 2d — speeds 100 instances faster than before.

-But that ain’t be the case for Apple Inc.’s latest iPhones, devices to go on sale later this yr, leaving the corporation’s maximum important product doubtlessly lagging in the back of the information overall performance of rival smartphones.
+But that won’t be the case for Apple Inc.’s latest iPhones, which will go on sale later this year.
+The corporation’s most important product will doubtlessly lag behind the information overall performance of rival smartphones.

-The purpose stems from the delicate and now and again complicated way Apple manages the delivery of the components embedded in its flagship tool — in this case, the modems, which take care of the relationship between a smartphone and the cellular network.
-One of Apple’s suppliers, Qualcomm Inc., sells a modem capable of 1-gigabit download speeds.
-Another provider, Intel Corp., is working on a modem with the same capability.
-However, it gained be equipped for the iPhone’s creation, in step with human beings acquainted with Apple’s selection.
+The purpose stems from the delicate and now and again complicated way Apple manages the delivery of the components embedded in its flagship tool — in this case, the modems take care of the relationship between a smartphone and the cellular network.
+One of Apple’s suppliers, Qualcomm Inc., sells a modem with 1 gigabit download speeds.
+Another provider, Intel Corp., works on a modem with the same capability.
+However, it will be equipped for the iPhone’s creation, in step with human beings acquainted with Apple’s selection.

-The shares fell as tons as 1.6 percent to $152—56 in New York, the most important intraday drop when you consider that May 17.
-Apple could, in concept, simply use Qualcomm’s chips.
-However, it has an aversion to being dependent on an unmarried dealer, and its dating with San Diego-based totally Qualcomm is particularly thorny.
+The shares fell 1.6 percent to $152—56 in New York, the most important intraday drop when considering May 17.
+Apple could, in concept, use Qualcomm’s chips.
+However, it has an aversion to being dependent on an unmarried dealer, and its dating with San Diego-based Qualcomm is particularly thorny.